THE ARTS & CRAFTS MESSAGE

 Jane always felt that anything was permissible with a good backstory.
 Here’s mine.
 The colors of the A&C palette were inspired by nature.
 To be inspired by something, you need to see it, hear it, smell it, etc. However, eggplant was difficult to grow in England.
 It likes warmer, sunnier climates so its fruit is reluctant to ripen even in warmer areas.
 Being considered poisonous, why would you waste valuable greenhouse space?
 So, nobody saw it to be inspired by it because in my heart-of-hearts, I believe they would have been.

 But 100 years later, I saw an eggplant & I feel that its color conveys the Arts & Crafts message clearly & beautifully.
-Combined with pumpkin & deep gold, as an accent, it creates a lovely, natural palette.
+Combined as an accent, with brown & deep gold, it creates a lovely, natural palette.
 Have I seen it on any paint cards?
 No. Do I care?
 No again.
+I’m thinkin’ Jane might have felt the same way.

 SO WHAT DOES THE ARTS & CRAFTS MESSAGE HAVE TO DO WITH MY BUNGALOW’S COLORS?